huggingface/blog/ambassadors-program.md

 **Timeline:**

 - Deadline for the end of the [application](https://docs.google.com/forms/d/e/1FAIpQLScY9kTi-TjZipRFRviluRCwSjFf3CCsMbKedzO1tq2S0wtbNQ/viewform?usp=sf_link) is June 13.
-- Results will be announced on June 30, 2022.
+- The Program will start on June 30, 2022.
+- The Program will end on December 31, 2022.